Flying Squid Are Actually Real!

 Flying Squid - Close Up 2

-Flying fish? – no problem, we’ve all heard of them; birds that swim? – no surprises there either.
+Flying fish? — no problem, we’ve all heard of them.
 How about squid that fly?
 Now that’s a different matter.

 Fishermen have, for years, suspected that some squid were somehow able to hop out of water; they would occasionally find them on the decks of their boats after a night at sea.

-Despite these suspicions, it’s been a long wait before anyone has managed to catch any of the crafty buggers at it.
+Despite these suspicions, it’s been a long wait for someone to catch any of the crafty buggers at it.

 Flying Squid - Close Up

 All squid have a built-in jet propulsion system that pushes them through the water.
-Scientists believe that this pump is able to fire them up and above the surface of the sea if they are getting hassled by a predator below the waves.
+Scientists believe that this pump is powerful enough to fire them up and above the surface of the sea when they’re getting hassled by a predator below the waves.

 Flying Squid - Jet Stream